Piper Archer III

 Avionics

-Don’t let grey skys slow you down, IFR ready for that next hard IMC mission.
+Don’t let grey skies slow you down, IFR ready for that next hard IMC mission.

 Classic six place instrument stack and radios.